rdudschus/Archiver_Script/README.md

 # How to Use

+- import functions
 - from archapp.interactive import EpicsArchive
 - Create an object calling the EpicsArchive class --> arch = EpicsArchive()
-- To pull data from the archiver, use the 'get' function in EpicsArchive data = arch.get("pv name" or ["pv1","pv2",...], start, end, xarray=True) Calling data returns a Pandas Dataframe of the PV's vals, severity, status.
+- To pull data from the archiver, use the 'get' function in EpicsArchive data = arch.get("pv name" or ["pv1","pv2",...], start, end, xarray=True) Calling data returns a Pandas Dataframe of the PV's vals, severity, status. start and end units are days
 - To get the vals --> data['pv name']['vals']
 	Use this in functions.stats to get the mean, standard deviation, and variance. functions.stats(data['pv name']['vals'])